metoppv/improver/doc/source/extended_documentation/calibration/rainforests_calibration/rainforests_calibration.rst

 Model training
 ===========================

-..
-    TODO: Add more specific details when model training Plugin is incorporated into IMPROVER.

 The model training process is relatively simple and involves collating a series of forecast-observation pairs with the associated feature variables into a single pandas dataframe.

+.. csv-table:: Example training data frame (truncated)
+    :file: ./rainforests_training_dataframe_example.csv
+    :header-rows: 1

 In general, each ensemble member yields a separate row of the dataframe, although for reasons of computational efficiency it may be desirable to only use a subset of members, for example by using only the control realization in each ensemble.
 As each model predicts the probability that rainfall will exceed a particular threshold,